About Applied Manufacturing Systems

 - Manual & CNC press brakes (electric/hydraulic)

-- CNC folders
+- CNC folding systems

 - Tube bending systems

-- Rollformers
+- Multi-Stage Rollformers

 - Manual & CNC Swagers

-- CNC rounding machines
+- CNC roll bending machines

 - Industry specific fabrication equipment